MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/attaching-to-a-virtual-machine--kernel-mode-.md

     where *n* is the number of a COM port on the virtual machine.

-2. Reboot the virtual machine.
-3. In the virtual machine, configure the COM port to map to a named pipe.
+2. In the virtual machine, configure the COM port to map to a named pipe.
 The debugger will connect through this pipe.
 For more information about how to create this pipe, see your virtual machine's documentation.

+3. Once the debugger is attached and running, reboot the target machine.

 ## <span id="starting_the_debugger"></span><span id="STARTING_THE_DEBUGGER"></span>Starting the Debugging Session Using WinDbg